causify-ai/tutorials/class_project_instructions/Projects/Statsmodels_Project_Description.md

-**Tech Description of Statsmodels**:
+### Description

 Statsmodels is a powerful Python library designed for statistical modeling and hypothesis testing.
-It provides classes and functions for estimating various statistical models, including linear regression, generalized linear models, and time series analysis.
+It provides a range of tools for estimating various statistical models, conducting statistical tests, and performing data exploration.
 Key features include:

-- Comprehensive statistical tests and models
+- **Statistical Models**: Supports linear regression, generalized linear models, time series analysis, and more.
-- Support for linear and nonlinear regression
+- **Statistical Tests**: Offers a variety of tests for hypothesis testing (e.g., t-tests, ANOVA).
-- Time series analysis capabilities
+- **Data Exploration**: Provides functions for descriptive statistics and exploratory data analysis.
-- User-friendly interface for model diagnostics and visualizations
+- **Rich Visualization**: Includes capabilities for visualizing model results and diagnostics.

 ---

-### Project 1: Predicting Housing Prices (Difficulty: 1 - Easy)
+### Project 1: Predicting Housing Prices (Difficulty: 1)

-**Project Objective**: The goal is to predict housing prices based on various features such as size, location, and number of bedrooms.
-Students will optimize their models to achieve the best predictive accuracy.
+**Project Objective**: Develop a linear regression model to predict housing prices based on various features such as size, location, and number of rooms.
+The goal is to optimize the model's accuracy in predicting prices.

-**Dataset Suggestions**:
+**Dataset Suggestions**: Find datasets on housing prices from Kaggle or open government real estate data portals.

-- Use a real estate dataset available on Kaggle that includes features like square footage, number of bedrooms, and geographical data.
+**Tasks**:

-**Step-by-Step Plan**:
+- **Data Collection**: Gather housing prices data and relevant features from the chosen dataset.
-1. **Data Collection**: Download the dataset from Kaggle.
+- **Data Cleaning**: Handle missing values and outliers to ensure data quality.
-2. **Feature Engineering**: Clean the data, create new features (e.g., price per square foot), and handle missing values.
+- **Exploratory Data Analysis**: Use Statsmodels to perform descriptive statistics and visualize relationships between features and prices.
-3. **Model Training**: Implement a linear regression model using Statsmodels.
+- **Model Development**: Implement a linear regression model using Statsmodels and interpret the coefficients.
-4. **Use of the Tool**: Utilize Statsmodels for model fitting and diagnostics (e.g., checking residuals).
+- **Model Evaluation**: Assess model performance using metrics like R-squared and RMSE.

-5. **Evaluation Metrics**: Calculate RMSE (Root Mean Squared Error) and R-squared for model evaluation.
+**Bonus Ideas (Optional)**:
-6. **Visualization**: Create visualizations of the predicted vs. actual prices and residual plots.
+- Compare the linear regression model with a decision tree regression model.

-**Bonus Ideas**: Experiment with adding interaction terms or polynomial features to improve model performance.
+- Explore feature importance and perform feature selection to improve model performance.

 ---

-### Project 2: Analyzing COVID-19 Trends (Difficulty: 2 - Medium)
+### Project 2: Time Series Analysis of Stock Prices (Difficulty: 2)

-**Project Objective**: The objective is to analyze the trends of COVID-19 cases over time in different regions and forecast future cases using time series analysis.
+**Project Objective**: Analyze and forecast stock prices of a selected company using ARIMA models.
+The aim is to detect trends and seasonality in the stock price data while optimizing forecast accuracy.

-**Dataset Suggestions**:
+**Dataset Suggestions**: Obtain historical stock price data from public APIs like Alpha Vantage or Yahoo Finance.

-- Use publicly available COVID-19 case data from government health department APIs or Kaggle datasets.
+**Tasks**:

-**Step-by-Step Plan**:
+- **Data Acquisition**: Fetch historical stock price data and preprocess it for time series analysis.
-1. **Data Collection**: Gather time series data on COVID-19 cases from a public API or Kaggle.
+- **Exploratory Data Analysis**: Use Statsmodels to visualize stock price trends and seasonal patterns.
-2. **Feature Engineering**: Create features like moving averages and lagged variables to capture trends.
+- **Stationarity Testing**: Conduct tests (e.g., Augmented Dickey-Fuller test) to check for stationarity and apply differencing if necessary.
-3. **Model Training**: Fit an ARIMA model using Statsmodels for time series forecasting.
+- **Model Fitting**: Fit an ARIMA model using Statsmodels and identify optimal parameters through ACF and PACF plots.
-4. **Use of the Tool**: Leverage Statsmodels for parameter tuning and diagnostic checking of the ARIMA model.
+- **Forecasting**: Generate forecasts and plot them against actual stock prices for comparison.

-5. **Evaluation Metrics**: Use MAE (Mean Absolute Error) and MAPE (Mean Absolute Percentage Error) for evaluating forecast accuracy.
+**Bonus Ideas (Optional)**:
-6. **Visualization**: Plot the historical cases and the forecasted values to visualize trends and predictions.
+- Implement a seasonal decomposition of time series to better understand underlying patterns.

-**Bonus Ideas**: Compare the ARIMA model with a simple linear regression model to see which performs better on the dataset.
+- Compare ARIMA model performance with a simple moving average model.

 ---

-### Project 3: Customer Segmentation using Clustering (Difficulty: 3 - Hard)
+### Project 3: Analyzing Factors Influencing COVID-19 Spread (Difficulty: 3)

-**Project Objective**: The aim is to segment customers based on their purchasing behavior using clustering techniques and analyze the characteristics of each segment.
+**Project Objective**: Investigate the impact of various socio-economic factors on the spread of COVID-19 using multiple linear regression analysis.
+The goal is to identify significant predictors of infection rates.

-**Dataset Suggestions**:
+**Dataset Suggestions**: Use publicly available datasets from sources like the COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University, combined with socio-economic data from government health departments.

-- Use a retail dataset from Kaggle that includes customer transaction data with features like purchase frequency, average transaction value, and demographic information.
+**Tasks**:

-**Step-by-Step Plan**:
+- **Data Integration**: Merge COVID-19 case data with socio-economic factors (e.g., population density, healthcare access).
-1. **Data Collection**: Download the customer transaction dataset from Kaggle.
+- **Data Cleaning**: Address missing values and normalize data for analysis.
-2. **Feature Engineering**: Normalize the data and create relevant features for clustering, such as total spend and frequency of purchases.
+- **Exploratory Data Analysis**: Utilize Statsmodels to conduct correlation analysis and visualize relationships between factors and infection rates.
-3. **Model Training**: Use K-Means clustering to segment customers and apply Statsmodels for statistical analysis of the clusters.
+- **Model Development**: Build a multiple linear regression model to quantify the effect of each factor on COVID-19 spread.
-4. **Use of the Tool**: Analyze the characteristics of each cluster using Statsmodels to perform ANOVA tests on categorical features across clusters.
+- **Model Diagnostics**: Evaluate model assumptions using residual analysis and perform hypothesis testing on coefficients.

-5. **Evaluation Metrics**: Use silhouette scores and elbow method to evaluate the quality of clusters.
+**Bonus Ideas (Optional)**:
-6. **Visualization**: Create visualizations of the clusters and their characteristics, and present insights on customer segments.
+- Explore interaction effects between different socio-economic factors.

-**Bonus Ideas**: Explore hierarchical clustering as an alternative to K-Means and compare the results, or implement PCA (Principal Component Analysis) for dimensionality reduction before clustering.
+- Conduct a comparative analysis of different regions or countries to identify variations in the spread.

 ---

-These projects will allow students to gain practical experience with the Statsmodels library while engaging in meaningful data science tasks across various domains.
+These projects provide a range of complexity and application areas, allowing students to gain hands-on experience with Statsmodels while developing their data science skills.